Peter Banko, F.A.C.H.E.

 Mary Therriault, R.N., M.S.N.

 Healthcare Association of New York State

-As Senior Director, Quality and Research for HANYS, Mary Therriault coordinates HANYS' activities related to the Centers for Medicare and Medicaid Services (CMS) Hospital Quality Initiative, which includes developing an education plan for members, coordination of regional efforts, and communication of important information that can be used by health care facilities to improve performance.
-She coordinates HANYS' activities related to the New York Patient Occurrence Reporting and Tracking System (NYPORTS), which includes advocacy, member education, and communications.
-Ms. Therriault represents HANYS' membership at national and state forums and develops educational tools and information members can use to measure and enhance quality of care.
-Before joining HANYS, she spent years as a quality management specialist, infection preventionist, critical care nurse provider, and nurse educator at St. Peter's Health Partners in Albany, New York.
-She received her Bachelor's degree in Nursing and her Master of Science degree in Nursing Education from Excelsior College in Albany, New York.
+Ms. Therriault coordinates HANYS' activities related to the Centers for Medicare and Medicaid Services Hospital Quality Initiative, which includes developing an education plan for members, coordinating regional efforts, and communicating important information that can be used by health care facilities to improve performance.
+She coordinates HANYS' activities related to the New York Patient Occurrence Reporting and Tracking System (NYPORTS), which includes advocacy, member education, and communication.
+Ms. Therriault represents HANYS' membership at national and state forums and assists in the development of educational tools and information members can use to measure and enhance quality of care.
+Before coming to HANYS, she spent years as a quality management specialist, critical care nurse, and nurse instructor at St. Peters Health Partners in Albany.
+She received a Bachelor of Science degree in Nursing and a Master of Science in Nursing Education from Excelsior College of New York.

 Rohit Verma, Ph.D.